xdigu/api-rest-tdd/README.md

 $ yarn test
 ```

-If you are using windows I sugest to install [win-node-env](https://github.com/laggingreflex/win-node-env) to load dotEnv archives.
+If you are using windows I sugest to install [win-node-env](https://github.com/laggingreflex/win-node-env) to load dotEnv files.

 ## Runing API

-Fist you need to configure `.env` file with you database config.
+First you need to configure `.env` file with you database config.

 To run api: